jcollas/coxdatausage/README.md

-# This has been archived and no longer functions as designed.
-Needs the API updated.
+# Custom Component Cox Data Usage

-## Custom Component Cox Data Usage
+This is a custom_component for Home Assistant to create a sensor for data usage on Cox.

-This is a custom_component for Home Assistant to create a sensor for data usage on Cox
+This has been updated to work properly with the new Cox Okta authentication API.

 ### Installation